-For Halloween, some kids look forward to dressing up as their favorite superheroes and TV show characters, while others look forward to knocking on doors and getting their candy treats from all the houses in their neighborhoods.
+For Halloween, some kids look forward to dressing up as their favorite superheroes and TV show characters, while others look forward to eating far too much candy.
 As you carve pumpkins and decorate your house, add these fun crafts to your family time to make your child’s Halloween season extra spooky!

 This is a craft that gives back!
 You can make Lollypop Ghosts to give out to trick-or-treaters on Halloween night or make enough for your children to take to school to give to their class.